 Practical Effect

 The batsignal was accomplished by creating a custom image, printing it on glossy photo paper, lighting it by three flashlights at particular angles and each with different intensities, and placing the paper with enough distance between it and the elements in the foreground.
+This, along with natural lighting also used, produced the effect.

 Remastered